rajendrasatpute/healthstatsfree-tnc/index.md

 - This app is free, and does not ask for any payment.
 - This app is just to record the health stats.
 This is not a guide for you to decide when to see a doctor.
 - This app is intended to be used for human health parameter records.
-- Acceptable ranges shown just for indicative purpose are generalised for Adults, and may vary person to person..
+- Acceptable ranges shown just for indicative purpose are generalised for Adults, and may vary person to person.
 Please consult your doctor to check your normal range.
 - This app does not show any ads.
 However, this app cannot control other advertising apps/services on the device from showing the ads.
 - This app stores data locally in secure storage, and does not share data on any server.
 However, if the device is infected by some malware, the security of the data is at risk.
 - Developer of this app cannot be held accountable in any way for any reason.